mbafford/textract-cli/README.md

 Uses the synchronous version of this API, which does not require creating S3 files or monitoring the status of the job.

+Inspired by [Simon Willison's s3-ocr](https://simonwillison.net/2022/Jun/30/s3-ocr/).
+I wanted something similar, but without the S3 overhead (and I could deal with the limitations of not supporting multi-page PDFs).
+Theoretically, this could also be done with `aws-cli`, but that doesn't support synchronous mode.

 ## Not Supported

 Does not support AnalyzeID nor AnalyzeDocument with FeatureTypes = QUERIES.